-Assuming that you have decided on a good quality, cold and slow press juicer, then here are a few that might meet your needs.
+Assuming that you have decided on a high-quality, cold press juicer, then here are a few that might meet your needs.
 Whether you are looking for a high-yield one, a long-lasting one, or a heavy-duty one, you should be able to find one at a price that you can afford.

-If you’re pressed for time and need a quick snapshot of my top six cold press juicers, take a look at this comparison table:
+If you’re short on time and need a quick snapshot of my 7 best cold press juicers, take a look at this comparison table:

 |#1.
 Omega |